charlesreid1/csc-142/1_Intro/README.md

 * James Gosling
 * Grace Hopper

-## Goodies
+## Lecture Code

-Puzzle:
-* Crypto challenge puzzle - shift cipher

-## In-Class Example: DrawFigs
+### DrawFigs

 The in-class example for Chapter 1 will focus on the DrawFigs program provided in the textbook.
+This shows how to use println() to print things to the console.

+### Vertical

+This is a simple program to perform a calculation and print the result.
+Shows the students how to apply mathematical concepts and implement formulas.

+## Worksheet Code

-## Worksheet: Physical Properties
+### Physical Properties

 Assignment: You will look up, write down, and print out the density of ten different chemical compounds.